The History of Fetch Lands and Why They're So Expensive

 {T}, Pay 1 life, Sacrifice Scalding Tarn: Search your library for an *Island or Mountain* card and put it onto the battlefield.
 Then shuffle.

-They don’t just “grab a land”—they grab dual lands, shock lands, triomes, and more.
-That’s what makes them so powerful: color fixing and deck thinning in one card.
+They don't just “grab a land”—they can grab dual lands, shock lands, triomes, and more.
+That's what makes them so powerful!
+Color fixing and deck thinning in one card.

 A Brief History of Fetch Lands